Quantum Complex-Valued Self-Attention Model: Methodology

-In the quantum self-attention mechanism, the attention weights determine the contribution of each quantum state to the final representation.
+\textbf{Quantum Similarity-Driven Complex Weighted Sum}: In the quantum self-attention mechanism, the attention weights determine the contribution of each quantum state to the final representation.
 Consider a set of quantum states ${\{\ket{U_j}\}_{j=0}^{N-1}}$ and their corresponding attention weights ${\{\alpha_j}\}_{j=0}^{N-1}$.
 We aim to implement a quantum state representation as a weighted sum using a quantum circuit.
 The attention weight encoding module leverages the CLCUs method to encode each attention weight $\braket{K_j|Q_k}$ into the corresponding quantum circuit $U_{Vj}$: